 The sand tiger shark is a large, bulky shark with a flattened conical snout and a long mouth that extends behind the eyes.
 The first dorsal fin is set back and is much closer to the pelvic fins than the pectoral fins.
 The anal and dorsal fins are large and broad-based and the second dorsal fin is almost the same size as the first dorsal.
 Gill slits are anterior to the origin of the pectoral fins in this species.
 The caudal fin of the sand tiger shark is asymmetrically shaped with a strongly pronounced upper lobe.

 Coloration of the sand tiger shark is generally light brown or light greenish–gray above and grayish white below.
 Many individuals have darker reddish or brown spots scattered on the body.

-The teeth of the sand tiger shark have prominent narrow cusps with lateral cusplets.
-The upper anterior teeth are separated by small intermediate teeth.
+The teeth of the sand tiger shark have long and narrow primary cusps with small lateral cusplets.
+The upper anterior teeth are separated by small intermediate teeth at the symphysis.
 The upper teeth number 44 to 48 and the lower teeth number 41 to 46.
-The teeth in the corners of the mouth are very small and numerous.
-The ragged looking teeth give the sand tiger shark a distinct menacing look.
+The teeth in the corners of the mouth are small and numerous.
+The ragged looking teeth give the sand tiger shark a menacing appearance.

 Dermal denticles are loosely spaced and ovoid lanceolate shaped with three ridges.
 The axial ridge is prominent and sharp-edged anteriorly but usually is subdivided and flat-topped posteriorly.
 In individuals around 3.3 feet (100cm) long denticle sizes are about 0.016 inches (0.4mm) broad by 0.018 inches (0.45mm) long.